Neutrino transition dipole moments in light of the KM3NeT event: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-The KM3NeT collaboration has recently reported the observation of a track-like neutrino event, labeled KM3NeT-230213A, with an estimated energy well above all previously detected neutrino events~\cite{KM3NeT:2025npi}.
+The KM3NeT Collaboration has recently reported the observation of a tracklike neutrino event, labeled KM3NeT-230213A, with an estimated energy well above all previously detected neutrino events~\cite{KM3NeT:2025npi}.
 With a likely energy exceeding $100~\mathrm{PeV}$, this is by far the most energetic neutrino detected to date, and its unexpected observation has sparked significant interest across both astrophysics and particle physics.
 On the astrophysical side, such an event may shed light on the nature of the most powerful cosmic accelerators; on the particle physics side, it provides a rare probe of new phenomena at energy scales beyond the reach of terrestrial experiments.

 Several interpretations have been put forward for the origin of this event.
-Perhaps the simplest explanation is that KM3-230213A could be part of the diffuse flux of cosmogenic (GZK) neutrinos, generated when ultra-high-energy cosmic rays interact with the cosmic microwave or infrared backgrounds via photo-pion production.
+Perhaps the simplest explanation is that KM3-230213A could be part of the diffuse flux of cosmogenic (Greisen-Zatsepin-Kuzmin) neutrinos, generated when ultrahigh-energy cosmic rays interact with the cosmic microwave or infrared backgrounds via photopion production.
 A flux of such neutrinos is expected in the PeV to EeV range and remains compatible with current experimental constraints~\cite{KoteraOlinto2011,Aartsen2018,KM3NeT_ARCA_Astronomy_2024}.
 Alternatively, the event might originate from a concrete source.
-Dedicated searches for astrophysical counterparts within the reconstructed angular uncertainty revealed 17 candidate blazars, three of which showed multi-wavelength activity (radio, X-ray, and gamma-ray flares) temporally coincident with the neutrino detection, though no definitive association could be established~\cite{km3netcollaboration2025blazar}.
-Another possibility is that the event originated from a transient flare shorter than one year, which would reconcile the KM3NeT detection with IceCube’s non-observation more easily than other interpretations~\cite{neronov2025km3230213aultrahighenergyneutrino}.
+Dedicated searches for astrophysical counterparts within the reconstructed angular uncertainty revealed 17 candidate blazars, three of which showed multiwavelength activity (radio, x-ray, and gamma-ray flares) temporally coincident with the neutrino detection, though no definitive association could be established~\cite{km3netcollaboration2025blazar}.
+Another possibility is that the event originated from a transient flare shorter than one year, which would reconcile the KM3NeT detection with IceCube’s nonobservation more easily than other interpretations~\cite{neronov2025km3230213aultrahighenergyneutrino}.